-Courses Credits Requisites/Comments Semester I ENG 121 Communications (9 Credits) English Composition I 3 A passing score on the college's placement test or a grade of "C" or better in ENG 010.
-ENG 122 OR English Composition II 3 A grade of "C" or better in ENG 121 ENG 125 SPE 121 English Composition II: Writing About Literature Fundamentals of Public Speaking 3 HIS 121 HIS 122 History of Western Civilization I History of Western Civilization II General Education Social Sciences Elective (GE SS) 3 3 3 Choose three credits from courses designated in the course descriptions as GE SS from the following: African-American Studies, Anthropology, Economics, Political Science, Psychology and Sociology.
-Humanities (GE HUM) (9 Credits) 6 Choose six credits in sequence of the same modern language from FRE, GER, ITA, SPA.
-If students completed at least two years of high school study in one modern language, the level of language will be 3 determined by a placement test (excluding SPA 242).
-Choose three additional credits in humanities from courses designated as GE HUM from the following: African-American Studies, Art, Dance, English, History, Modern Language, Music, Philosophy, Speech, and Theatre.
-Mathematics and/or Science (GE MST) 6-8 Choose any math and/or science courses with the GE MST designation numbered 101 or above that Diversity (GE DIV) 3 when combined total 6-8 credits.
-Choose a minimum of three credits from courses designated as GE DIV.
-If the course is also designated as GE HUM, GE SS, GE MST or it may also be used to action and distinct of the course is also be used CSC 105 OR Computer Applications or Systems 3 to satisfy an additional graduation requirement.
-BUS 107 Computer Applications for Business Physical/Health Education Elective Elective 1-3 3
+Courses Semester I Credits Requisites/Comments ations (9 Credits) ENG 121 English Composition I 3 A passing score on the College's placement test or ENG 010 with a minimum grade of "C".
+ENG 122 SPE 121 HIS 121 HIS 122 English Composition II Fundamentals of Public Speaking History of Western Civilization I History of Western Civilization II 3 3 3 3 ENG 121 with a minimum grade of "C".
+General Education Social Science Elective (GE SS) 3 Choose three credits from courses designated in the course descriptions as GE SS from the following: African-American Studies, Anthropology, Economics, Political Science, Psychology and Sociology.
+General Education Humanities Elective (GE HUM) 6 Choose six credits in sequence of the same modern language from FRE, GER, ITA, SPA.
+If students completed at least two years of high school study in one modern language, the level of language will be determined by a placement test excluding SPA 242.
+General Education Humanities Elective (GE HUM) 3 Choose three credits in humanities from courses designated as GE HUM from the following: African-American Studies, Art, Dance, English, History, Modern Language, Music, Philosophy, Speech, and Theatre.
+Mathematics and/or Science (GE MST) 6-8 Choose any math and/or science courses with the GE MST designation numbered 101 or above that when combined will total 6-8 credits.
+General Education Diversity Elective (GE DIV 3 Choose a minimum of three credits from courses designated as GE DIV.
+If the course is also designated as GE HUM, GE SS, or GE MST, it may also be used to satisfy an additional graduation requirement.
+CSC 105 Computer Applications and Systems 3 Physical/Health Education Elective 1-3 Students may satisfy this requirement with any HED or PED course.
+Elective 3 Fine Arts Degree Option 18-23 See Fine Arts Degree Option on next page for Art, Music, or Theatre option requirements.